Low-Frequency/Klipper-Git-Backup/README.md

 If you want to know what each script does, just execute it with the flags `-h` or `--help` and you get a manual.

+This script even sets up custom commands for you to use.

 # Setup

 ## Preparations